YottaDB/YDBDoc/ProgGuide/functions.rst

 * If the file extension is missing from all three of expr1, expr3, and expr4, $ZPARSE() will return a null string for the corresponding field.
 If the file or directory is missing from all three of expr1, expr3, and expr4, $ZPARSE() will substitute the information from your current working directory.
 * The optional fifth expression specifies the mode or type of parse that $ZPARSE() performs.

 $ZPARSE() provides a tool for verifying that a file name is syntactically correct, for examining specific fields of a file name, and for filling in missing pieces in a partial specification based on a hierarchy of defaults.
-For information about determining whether a file exists, see `$ZSEARCH()`_.
+For information about determining whether a file exists, see :ref:`zsearch-function`.

 $ZPARSE() arguments, after the first, are optional.
 If you use no other arguments, a single argument is sufficient.
 However, if you use selected arguments $ZPARSE() requires that null strings ("") be filled in for the unspecified arguments.